thisislance98/baf-sdk-python/README.md

         expert_in="Providing information"
     )

-    response = await agent("What is the capital of France?") print(response)
+    response = await agent.send_message(
+        "What is the capital of France?",
+        output_format=OutputFormat.MARKDOWN
+    )
+    print(response)

 if __name__ == "__main__":